eyalyehiely/learning/README.md

 ## Introduction

 This project is designed to help students and mentors conduct remote coding sessions. by writing and changing the code in real-time.
-The application consists of two main pages: the Lobby page and the Code Block page.
+The application consists of two main pages:
+- The Lobby page.
+- The Code Block page.

 ## Features